Laravel-Backpack/ckeditor-field/README.md

     ],

-    // elfinder configuration options when using [the file manager package](https://github.com/Laravel-Backpack/FileManager)
-    // to use this feature you need to be running backpack/pro:2.2.1 or higher and backpack/filemanager:3.0.8 or higher 'elfinderOptions' => [], // it's the same as `true`, will enable with default options, by default is: `false` ]);
+    // elfinder configuration options when using [the file manager package](https://github.com/Laravel-Backpack/FileManager) 'elfinderOptions' => [], // it's the same as `true`, will enable with default options, by default is: `false` ]);
 ```